Meiosis: Unraveling the Uniqueness of Reductional Cell Division

 The Significance of Meiosis: Genetic Variation and Evolution

 The uniqueness of meiosis lies not only in its reductional division but also in its role in generating genetic diversity.
 This diversity is the raw material for evolution.
-The mechanisms of crossing over and independent assortment ensure that each gamete is genetically unique, leading to variation in offspring.
-This variation is crucial for:
+The mechanisms of crossing over and independent assortment check that each gamete is genetically unique, leading to variation in offspring.

 - Adaptation to changing environments: A diverse population is more likely to include individuals with traits that allow them to survive and reproduce in changing conditions.